 8. Buying Links

-While buying links may not get you banned, they can certainly hurt your page rank.
-Google has slowly been catching on to this fad and has measures in place to put your site in limbo for 6-8 months (known as the "sandbox effect") so you can't instantly benefit from buying links to your website.
+While buying links may not get you banned, they can certainly hurt your site’s organic search rankings.
 Many sites that sell links are being devalued by Google, making an investment in this strategy a waste of money and time.
 Ultimately, stay away from buying links to increase your ranking.

 9. Linking to Bad Neighborhoods

-Link campaigns are good thing when done correctly; we would say they are a necessity in today's SEO world.
+Link campaigns are good thing when done correctly; we would say they are a necessity in today’s SEO world.
 But linking to bad neighborhoods are a sure way to lose your rank in Google.
-If you aren't careful about who you are linking to you can easily disappear overnight.
-Basically, while you may be ethical and do everything right linking to someone who isn't can be considered guilt by association.
+If you aren’t careful about who you are linking to you can easily disappear overnight.
+Basically, while you may be ethical and do everything right linking to someone who isn’t can be considered guilt by association.
 Always verify your links to other sites.
-Make sure they have page rank in Google and are indexed by Google.
-Try searching for their URL to see if they are indexed.
+Make sure they are indexed by Google and more importantly the site should be relevant to your site’s industry or information.
 Avoid linking to any sites that use spamming techniques to increase their search engine rankings.
 Regularly checking outbound links from your site and removing any offenders is a good idea.

 10. Code swapping